SocketByte/Wrapp/README.md

 Simple class wrapper featuring deep field invoking.

 **Wrapp** is based on Java 8 `MethodHandles` for maximum performance.
-It allows you to wrap a whole class with (and it's superclasses) to one simple `Wrapper<T>` class which is `Serializable`.
+It allows you to wrap a whole class (and it's superclasses) to one simple `Wrapper<T>` class which is `Serializable`.

 That allows you to create `Serializable` versions of classes, serialize them